Addiction is something that affects communities all over the United Kingdom, and the problem is particularly prevalent here in Liverpool.

 Rehabilitation is a process that can take a long time.
 Because of this, knowing where to start can be difficult and making the right choices can seem like a challenging task.

-However, there are some steps that can be taken before entering rehab to understand more about the choices that may be suitable for each individual case.
+However, some steps can be taken before entering rehab to understand more about the choices that may be suitable for each case.

 One of these steps is taking part in an intervention.